Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Distinguishing type II Events

 The mismatch $\epsilon$ is available from the interpolation function in Section~\ref{section:mismatch}.
 We do not consider binaries with best-match overlap larger than 0.999, i.e., we consider such mismatch a result of systematic errors and does not reflect actual waveform difference.
 As discussed in Section~\ref{section:mismatch}, the truncated surrogate waveform leads to errors in the best-match overlap, though for high mass systems, the error will be much smaller than $3.3\times10^{-3}$ for the $\tilde{M}=60~M_\odot,q=3,\iota=80~\deg$ example binary.
 For computational cost concerns, we also limit the grid density in the nested maximization process.
 If the actual best-match binary is not on the grid points, the maximization result will deviate from the true value, and the size of the deviation depends on the distance between the true best-match and its closest grid point.
 Aside from systematic errors in the waveform and overlap optimization process, interpolation for $\epsilon$ also introduces errors.
 In particular, the cubic spline fit may introduce spurious trace curves to guarantee smoothness when connecting the limited number of samples.
 Especially in the case of CE, $\rho$ can be very large, thus exaggerating the physical significance of such a small mismatch.
 The exact value of this threshold is tuned to exclude spurious interpolation function results.
-We assess the impact of this mismatch resolution in the next subsection.
+In the next subsection, we discuss our choice of the upper limit value for the best-match overlap and assess the impact of this mismatch resolution in the next subsection.